1.1. Policy Oversight

 2.3.3.
 Legacy Chain Review Disclaimer

-Seed disclaims all liability relating to any decision made pursuant to this policy.
-You agree that the implementation of this policy is left to Seed's discretion.
-You also agree and acknowledge that technical and non-technical aspects of each blockchain are subject to change and that there is no way to predict the greater market or technical support for any Fork following any decision made by Seed or the Operating Committee.
-Seed is not responsible or liable for any changes in support or value of any digital asset following any decisions made pursuant to this policy.
+Zero Hash disclaims all liability relating to any decision made pursuant to this policy.
+You agree that the implementation of this policy is left to Zero Hash's discretion.
+You also agree and acknowledge that technical and non-technical aspects of each blockchain are subject to change and that there is no way to predict the greater market or technical support for any Fork following any decision made by Zero Hash or the Operating Committee.
+Zero Hash is not responsible or liable for any changes in support or value of any digital asset following any decisions made pursuant to this policy.

 3. Effect on Open Digital Asset Contracts